onc-healthit/erx-testing-tool/war-file-instructions.md

     This is the validation tool email address.
 It will appear in the email from field admin.emails=<ADMIN_EMAILS> comma delimited list (e.g. test@test.com,test1@test.com)
     This is the list of the user accounts that have admin priviledges

+app.privacy.link=<TOOL_URL>/docs/privacy.html
+    This is the link to the privacy page app.disclaimer.link=<TOOL_URL>/docs/disclaimer.html
+    This is the link to the disclaimer page app.baseUrl=<TOOL_URL>/erx
+    This is the base url
+app.transport.baseUrl=<TOOL_URL>/erx
+    this is the base url for transport
 ```

 Save the file then type